 Want to know how to work Kim's undone chic?
 Of course you do.
-According to Sophie, who tackled the hair of gorge Grazia Beauty Intern Chiara, the secret is in the brush.
+According to Sophie, who tackled the hair of Grazia Beauty Intern Chiara, the secret is in the brush.
 Brandishing the biggest barrel brush in the Charles Worthington tool kit, she explained that this particular blowout relies on the bounce that the big bristles create.

 2. Curl with a curling iron